 In conducting its educational activities, the College strives to utilize the best possible resources and educational aids and tailors its programs to meet the specific needs of its member physicians.
 Among the specific activities are the US Section's Annual Meeting and selected educational activities (ICS-US Division Meetings) determined by the Continuing Medical Education Committee and approved by the College's governing body.

 In the area of educational services, the College offers its members an internal CME transcript program for documenting individual attendance at College sponsored activities.

-The expected results of the educational activities of the ICS-US CME Program are to provide attendees with the most current, up-to-date, state-of-the-art training and information to support their development of clinical excellence for enhancing and improving patient care within their respective fields of general surgery and the surgical specialties.
+The educational activities of the ICS-US CME Program are organized to provide attendees with the most current, up-to-date, state-of-the-art training and information.
+ICSUS sponsored CME activities intend to enhance the development of clinical excellence within the fields of general surgery, other surgical specialties and surgically related medical specialties.

 The following are overall goals for the CME program of the International College of Surgeons, United States Section:

 To promote interchange of surgical techniques and skills among surgeons internationally

 To foster communication and friendships between surgeons of various nations through CME opportunities

 To create an opportunity for specialty physicians to present research and clinical experience through the submission of abstracts and the presentation of scholarly papers

 To present the most up-to-date techniques and current procedures through educational activities for specialists

 To provide members with a mechanism for documenting their CME credits earned at College-sponsored learning activities.